AyoCodess/ayocodess/README.md

 ### Hi there 👋

-Orginally from: 🏴󠁧󠁢󠁥󠁮󠁧󠁿 Living in: :sweden:
+Orginally from 🏴󠁧󠁢󠁥󠁮󠁧󠁿 Living in :sweden:

 ### Social Media